utkuufuk/entrello/README.md

 go run ./cmd/runner -c /path/to/config/file
 ```

-### Trello
-You need to set your [Trello API key & token](https://trello.com/app-key) in the configuraiton file, as well as the Trello board ID.

-### Services
+### Configuring Services in Runner Mode
-For each data service, the following parameters have to be specified.
-(See `config.example.json`)
+Each configured service must return a JSON array of Trello card objects upon a `GET` request.
+See `pkg/trello/trello.go` for reference.
+For each service, the following configuration parameters have to be specified:

 - `name` &mdash; Service name.